 A recent study of 80 patients in Asia showed unexpected bone loss of the chin after injections of hyaluronic acid fillers.
 It was correlated with the amount of filler used.
 The more filler used, the more bone loss there was.
 However, there was no change in the aesthetic effect of the chin despite this side effect.

 This phenomenon is not seen in other areas of the face like the cheeks or jawline, even when the filler is also injected directly on the bone.
 There are many theories on why this may happen.
 Talk to your injecting provider about his risk and all risks associated with aesthetic procedures.
+It is always best to have an initial consultation, with a provider like Ali, to learn/understand all of the risks and benefits.

 Can chin filler fix a weak chin?

-Chin filler can be injected in a way that adds definition to the chin and makes it appear stronger.
+Yes, chin filler can be injected in a way that adds definition to the chin and makes it appear stronger.
 This procedure can help patients that have a small, weak, or receding chins achieve more balance and harmony of their facial profile.

 Can filler get rid of a double chin?